rust-lang/edition-guide/src/rust-2018/module-system/path-clarity.md

         // but in a submodule it requires a leading :: if not imported with `use` let x = ::chrono::Utc::now();
     }

-    // unlike expressions, `use` paths were allowed to reference crates directly use chrono::Local;
 }
 ```